Building a team for success in the music industry

 Many people yearn to be a part of something greater than themselves, that resonates with others.
 That makes them and others feel something.
 If you can be the driving force for that, you will find others that will join you in that mission.

-So create, and improve your art until it inspires others.
+So to improve your art until it inspires others.
 And keep inspiring them.
 That’s your job as a musical project leader.

 Many musical projects work with the following (in no particular order):